 Wandering around Bascarsija

 Bascarsija – the Ottoman part of the Old Town – is a pure magic for me.
-The small wooden houses hide all kind of local businesses – cozy cafes serving thick coffee, blacksmiths selling hand-made souvenirs or metal kitchen utensils, little shops selling sweets, buregdzinicas and cevabdzinicas with delicious fresh cooked food.
+The small wooden houses hide all kind of local businesses – cozy cafes serving thick coffee, blacksmiths selling hand-made souvenirs or metal kitchen utensils, little shops selling sweets, buregdzinicas and cevabdzinicas with delicious freshly cooked food.

 Even if this is probably the most touristy part of Sarajevo it feels the most local at the same time.
 The smell of grilled meat and fresh coffee and the sound of little blacksmith’s hammers fill the area.
 Bascarsija doesn’t feel like the heart of the capital city at all, it’s more like a far away, exotic world where the time has stopped.